 High waterlosses are evident, especially in the Mangosuthu area.
-ZDM has addressed this issue and the construction of new networks at Mangosuthu is currently under implementation.
-Completion is expected by 2014.
+ZDM has addressed this issue and the construction of new networks at Mangosuthu is completed.
 Construction includes metered yard connections and consumers will be restricted to 200 litres per household.
 Consumers will be able to register for a higher level of service, but will be billed for the balance.